Smile-SA/redmine-qualification-plugin/README.md

 ## Endpoint requirements

 The plugin currently supports GET HTTP request only.
-The plugin appends to the endpoint the user query which corresponds to "?t=issue_title&b=issue_description".
+The plugin appends to the endpoint the user query: "?t=issue_title&b=issue_description".

-The endpoint must return a JSON response which returns an object with the following structure `{ topScoringIntent: { intent: value } }`.
+The endpoint must return a JSON response.